 Scottsdale Dog Bite Lawyers

-Throughout the Scottsdale area, there are many places where people are allowed to walk their dogs and bring their dogs.
+Throughout the Scottsdale area, there are many places where people are allowed to walk and bring their dogs.
 For those of us that love our dogs, we are thankful that there are places that we can bring our dogs.
 However, in addition to those who love and take their dogs out, there are many dog owners that are irresponsible.
 Some times, children suffer very serious dog bite injuries as a result of irresponsible dog owners.
 Some times, a dog that is vicious has bitten more than one person, and everybody who has been bitten may have a claim against the person who owned the dog.
-If you have been attacked by a dog, please contact The Husband and Wife Law Team today to speak with a dedicated Scottsdale dog bite attorney.
+If you have been attacked by a dog, please contact The Husband & Wife Law Team today to speak with a dedicated Scottsdale dog bite attorney.